 Did you know?
-There are eighteen (18) highways in Norway called as ‘National Tourist Routes’ and these are well-known picturesque paths — or “visual feasts” — that each combine Norwegian nature and modernity.
+There are eighteen (18) highways in Norway called ‘National Tourist Routes’ and these are well-known picturesque paths — or “visual feasts” — that each combines Norwegian nature and modernity.
 With that in mind, setting off on a road trip in Norway is an absolute MUST!
 But of course, going through all 18 routes might be overkill especially if you only have a few days or weeks in the country… So: if you’re looking for a National Tourist Route that you should absolutely include in your itinerary, that would be the famous Geiranger-Trollstigen journey!

 From the breathtaking serpentine mountain roads in Trollstigen up to the grand World Heritage Site in Geiranger, I can assure you that this route will not only give you the chance to glimpse Norway’s magnificent fjords (inlets with steep cliffs created by glacial erosion) but also of its stunning landscapes, high waterfalls, and towering mountains.

 Some of these mountains are charmingly called Bispen (“the Bishop”), Dronningen (“the Queen”), Kongen (“the King”), and Trollveggen (“the Troll’s Wall”).

 The National Tourist Route Geiranger-Trollstigen runs a total distance of 104km on the Norwegian County Road 63, and it includes a single ferry crossing over the Norddalsfjorden as it starts from Langevatn to Strynefjellet and Sogge Bru in Romsdalen.

 It helps to note, however, that parts of this route are closed during winter:

 - The stretch from Langevatnet to Geiranger is usually closed in November and reopens in May.

 - Whereas Trollstigen is usually closed in October and reopens in May.